 The core of the program is the three Journey books, a coordinated series of activities grouped around a single theme and delivered over a set period of time.
 Each journey is tied to some of Girl Scouts' 15 national outcomes (PDF) for girls, as defined in the Girl Scout Leadership Model.
 These outcomes are integral to the three leadership keys: discover, connect, and take action.

 In addition, there is a new set of badges for each age level.

 Badges are divided into new categories: Legacy badges which cover traditional badge topics (Artist, The Girl Scout Way, Citizen, Cook, First Aid, Athlete, and Naturalist); Skill Building badges, which expand on skills in each Journey book program; Financial Literacy and Cookie Business badges, one for each year; and Make Your Own badge.
 There are also new pins: My Promise, My Faith, the new religious award program and the Journey Summit pin for troops that complete all the Journey books for their age level.

 For more information, please refer to these Frequently Asked Questions.

 Are you looking for new program ideas and the supplies to deliver the program?
 If you are, then a Program Box rental is for you!
 A list of the boxes appears below.
-To borrow one of these boxes, contact your Field Director.
+To borrow one of these boxes, contact your Membership Specialist.
 Boxes may be borrowed for a two-week period.

 Backyard Nature: Activities and resources that will help girls experience the out-of-doors!
 The box contains easy birding activities and bird identification books.
 Also included are winter activities, s'more making resources, and ideas for bringing the camping spirit to your troop/group.